Graphegon/CoinBLAS/README.md

 binary files.
 At the moment there are 3 files per block, so a full graph load will save 1.5M files.
 The directory layout is partitioned 256 ways on last two hex characters of the block's hash.

+# Usage

+There are three modes of the program, initializing, importing, and querying.

+Initializing downloads all the block meta information from BigQuery and stores it in a local PostgreSQL database.
+This will cost a few dollars.

+After initialization, you can choose the month or block ranges you want to import from BigQuery.
+This is a highly variable cost from a few dollars for a single month to >$500 to import the whole chain.

+Once initialized and imported, the graphs can be loaded into RAM and queried through the Python API.
+The PostgreSQL schema also provides a simple SQL interface to the metadata for mapping numeric ids to addresses and hashes.

+# Intro

 The next couple of sections serve as an introduction to Graph algorithms with Linear Algebra that are used by CoinBLAS.
 The core